Prostitution/Solicitation Lawyer in Honolulu

 Prostitution and a variety of actions related to it are prohibited by Hawaii law.
 If you have been charged with any type of prostitution-related charge, it is highly advised that you seek help from a legal professional who can provide strong advocacy.
 At Landsberg Law Office, you can acquire representation from a veteran legal professional who has years of experience and strong connections with local judges and prosecutors.
 Experience, skills, and a dedication to getting results through thorough case preparation are the hallmarks of our firm’s service to clients throughout Oahu.

-Prostitution & Solicitation in Hawaii
+Solicitation of a Prostitute in Hawaii

 Prostitution involves the act of engaging in or offering to engage in sex for payment.
 Solicitation refers to the act of paying or offering to pay another for sex.
 Under the law, you can be charged with either offense even if the act of sex never occurs or payment exchange is never completed.